Congratulations to the winners of the 2022 Gödel Prize; please see Winners below.

-The Call for Nominations for the 2019 Gödel Prize is available here (pdf).
-(In case of any discrepancy between the information in the pdf file and what follows, the pdf file is the official document.)
+The Call for Nominations for the 2022 Gödel Prize is available here (PDF).
+(In case of any discrepancy between the information in the PDF file and what follows, the PDF file is the official document.)
 Based on the recommendations of an ad hoc committee, the new rules have been endorsed by the EATCS President and the SIGACT Chair in November 2004.

 Here are the old rules which governed the first 12 awards, 1993–2004.
 Comments can be directed to the current EATCS President or the SIGACT chair.

 The Gödel Prize for outstanding papers in the area of theoretical computer science is sponsored jointly by the European Association for Theoretical Computer Science (EATCS) and the Special Interest Group on Algorithms and Computation Theory of the Association for Computing Machinery (ACM SIGACT).
 This award is presented annually, with the presentation taking place alternately at the International Colloquium on Automata, Languages, and Programming (ICALP) and the ACM Symposium on Theory of Computing (STOC).
 The thirtieth Gödel Prize will be awarded at the forty-ninth International Colloquium on Automata, Languages and Programming (ICALP), which will be hybrid, happening both physically and virtually.
 The physical meeting will take place in Paris, France, July 4–8 2022.